syncfusion-content/angular-docs/angular/Spreadsheet/Print.md

 ---
 layout: post
 title: Print with Spreadsheet widget for Syncfusion Essential JS
-description: How to use the Spreadsheet Print
+description: Learn here about How to use the Spreadsheet Print with Syncfusion Angular Spreadsheet, its elements, and more.
 platform: Angular
 control: Spreadsheet
 documentation: ug